An assortment of different faces

 Racialized Vs. Black, Indigenous, and People of Colour (BIPOC)

-Black, Indigenous, and People of Colour (BIPOC) is a term that was largely popularized on social media in the heights of global protests against racial injustice spurred by the Black Lives Matter Movement (BLM).
+Black, Indigenous, and People of Colour (BIPOC) is a term that was largely popularized on social media at the height of global protests against racial injustice spurred by the Black Lives Matter Movement (BLM).
 However, the term is imperfect, not necessarily suited to the Canadian context, and has several valid criticisms.

-BIPOC implies that advocates should always centre Black and Indigenous experiences.
-However, campaigns like Stop Asian Hate show that other forms of racism like anti-Asian racism can be ignored and heightened with deadly consequences.
-BIPOC also minimizes the differences between racial groups by reducing Latinx/Latine, Asian, Arab, and other racialized folks to a monolith.
+BIPOC implies that advocates should always centre on Black and Indigenous experiences.
+However, campaigns like Stop Asian Hate show that other forms of racism, like anti-Asian racism, can be ignored and heightened with deadly consequences.
+The acronym of BIPOC may also minimize the differences between racial groups by reducing Latinx/Latine, Asian, Arab, and other racialized people.

-We recommend using the term racialized because it highlights the processes and systems that create racial disparities.
+We use the term “racialized” because it highlights the processes and systems that create racial disparities.
 However, our strongest recommendation is avoiding umbrella terms around race and using specific language whenever possible.
-This is because racism manifests in specific ways for specific communities and it is important to name these unique forms of racism so we can challenge them.
-For example, anti-Asian racism (Model Minority Myth) is different than anti-Black racism (tone-policing Black women) and will require different forms of allyship, education, and interventions to address.
+This is because racism manifests in specific ways for specific communities, and it is important to name these unique forms of racism so we can challenge them.
+For example, anti-Asian racism (Model Minority Myth) is different from anti-Black racism (tone-policing Black women) and will require different forms of allyship, education, and interventions to address.

 Global Realities Around Race